January is International Brain Teaser Month, and your kitty might want to get in on the celebration.

 Using treats and praise as a reward, try teaching your cat some of the basics like sit, lie down, shake, or roll over.
 Eventually you’ll be able to impress all your friends with a one-cat circus!

 4. Fun With Boxes

 What other games do you like to play with your cat to work out their brain and use their hunting instincts?
+Does your kitty enjoy any brain teasers?
 Let us know in the comments below!